ykankaya/PreDamEnv/README.md

-## PrepareThatDamnDevelopmentEnvironmentLikeABoss
+# PrepareThatDamnDevelopmentEnvironmentLikeABoss
+#
+#
+#
+#
+#
+#

-### What the hell is that?
+##### What the hell is that?
-Automates the configuration steps to set up software development environments.
+This is a shell script which automates the configuration steps to set up software development environments.

+##### Features:
-Features: upload, configure, check, test, deploy and adjust packages workflow.
+download packages, check environment, configure dependencies, install, test, publish, deploy and adjust workflow steps .

-It supports many platforms.
+# in developping progress..
 # I need to organize batch scripts and workflow well.